lwtech-diannes/linkedin-learning-c-sharp-dotnet9-refresher/README.md

-This is practice code exercises from LinkedIn Learning course: "Learning C#"
+This contains practice code exercises from LinkedIn Learning course: "Learning C#"

 I took this course as a refresher for C# basics and to learn more about .NET 9